-- (a) Non-cooperation sanctions are progressive to both the participant[5] and to the benefit group and shall progress to the next level for the benefit group in which the sanctioned participant resides when: - (i) a participant fails to establish compliance in three-month increments; or - (ii) a participant fails to comply with [work program] NMW or CSED requirements as a separate occurrence. - (b) A sanction that is not cured for three consecutive months shall progress until compliance is established by the participant [or there is a waiver of the requirement]. - (c) A participant's compliance cannot reverse the sanction level attributed to the benefit group.
+- (a) Non-cooperation sanctions are progressive to both the participant[5] and to the benefit group and shall progress to the next level for the benefit group in which the sanctioned participant resides when: - (i) a participant fails to establish compliance in three-month increments; or - (ii) a participant fails to comply with NMW or CSED requirements as a separate occurrence.

+- (b) A sanction that is not cured for three consecutive months shall progress until compliance is established by the participant. - (c) A participant's compliance cannot reverse the sanction level attributed to the benefit group.
 Any subsequent sanction is imposed at the next higher level, unless reversed by a hearing decision.